 5. Humans Don’t Like Them, Animals NEED Them

 The unwanted leftovers, like organ meats, used to produce rendered end products contain valuable fats and proteins filled with vitamins and minerals that animals crave and need to maintain their health and nutrition.
-By taking advantage of the nutrients in these items that would otherwise be discarded, renderers can provide helpful supplements for animal feed.
+By taking advantage of the nutrients in these items that would otherwise be discarded, renderers can provide helpful supplements for animal feed and pet food.